-By 1969, he had formed Humble Pie with ex-Small Faces singer/guitarist Steve Marriott.
-Peter was only 19 years old.
-After five albums with Humble Pie, Frampton went solo in 1971, just in time to see 'Rockin' The Fillmore' chase up the US charts.
-The next five years were a period of writing, recording and touring, as well as guesting on many other artists records (Nilsson, George Harrison to name two ).
-Signed to A&M, his first 3 albums were building the foundations of a solid fan base - 'Wind Of Change' in 1971, 'Frampton's Camel' in 1973 (which featured Peter within a group project) and 'Somethin's Happening' in 1974.
-Peter's live work did much to enhance his reputation and eventually the hard work paid off with the release in 1975 of 'Frampton', which gave the world a taste of what was yet to come.
-The album went to #32 in the US charts, and went gold.
+By 1969, Frampton had formed Humble Pie with ex-Small Faces singer/guitarist Steve Marriott.
+Peter was only nineteen years old.
+After five albums with Humble Pie, he went solo in 1971, just in time to see "Rockin' The Fillmore" race up the US charts.
+The next five years were a period of writing, recording and touring, as well as guesting on many other artists' records, including Nilsson and George Harrison.
+Signed to A&M, his first three albums were building the foundations of a solid fan base.
+"Wind Of Change" in 1971, "Frampton's Camel" in 1973, which featured Peter within a group project, and "Somethin's Happening" in 1974.
+Peter's live work did much to enhance his reputation and eventually the hard work paid off with the release in 1975 of "Frampton", which gave the world a taste of what was yet to come.
+The album went to #32 in the US charts, and went Gold.

 That's Peter Framptom that you hear, playing guitar on Frankie Valli's "Grease".